wo-o29/ProgressiveHydration/README.md

 ### CLICKING ON AVATAR
 So Let's try to click on the avatar.
 We notice that the action of clicking on avator is working.

-The hydrtion work Well !!
+The hydrtion working well !!

 <img src='assets/clickingonhydrat.png'>